FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 You’ve identified a property and are ready to start working to put the property into a contract.
 How much should you offer on the property?

-The Maximum-Allowable Offer Formula is a great formula, but like everything else, you need strong numbers.
+The Maximum-Allowable Offer Formula is great, but like everything else, you need strong numbers.
 A common calculation is to take the after-repair value times 70% for your base number.
 Then subtract fixed costs, real estate purchase price, investor’s profit, and your assignment fee.

 The most important thing before signing any contract is to have an exit strategy for every real estate deal you conduct.